 As chair of the Washington, DC Chapter of the Surfrider Foundation, she directed a public outreach campaign leading to passage of the Anacostia River Cleanup and Protection Act of 2009, the first program in the US to impose a fee on disposable plastic and paper bags.
 The Surfrider Foundation recognized her accomplishments with a Wavemaker Award for chapter leadership in 2010.
 She now serves on the Chapter Advisory Council, a national team of Surfrider activists working to improve coordination between headquarters and chapter leaders.

 The Alice Ferguson Foundation recognized Julie with a Potomac Champion Award for leadership in policy in 2016.
-She also serves on the Baltimore City Sanitation Commission; the Executive Committee of the Chesapeake Bay Program Citizens Advisory Committee, appointed by the Mayor of Washington, DC, and on the Policy Council of DC Public Schools Early Childhood program, representing Ward 4.
+She also serves on the Baltimore City Sanitation Commission; the Executive Committee of the Chesapeake Bay Program Citizens Advisory Committee, appointed by the Mayor of Washington, DC; the Whittier Education Campus PTA; and the Community Working Group for Coolidge High School.

 In 2001 Julie co-founded Communication Visual, a graphic design and social marketing studio specializing in nonprofit communications.